 - Mondial Relay compensation: €25

-- Vinted Protection: The buyer is reimbursed €350 (deducted from your seller account).
+- Vinted Protection: The buyer is reimbursed €350 (from the escrow account, and the seller never sees their money).

 - Your net loss: $350 (item) + $25 (derisory compensation) = $325 deadweight loss